tropicsquare/libtropic-linux/README.md

 ## FAQ

-If you encounter any issues, please check [here](./FAQ.md) before filing an issue or reaching out to our [support](https://support.desk.tropicsquare.com/).
+If you encounter any issues, please check the [FAQ](./FAQ.md) before filing an issue or reaching out to our [support](https://support.desk.tropicsquare.com/).